Advla/Internship_Shape-based_pixel-based_DeepL_approach-to-mole-classification/README.md

 This repository contains the work conducted during my summer internship at UQAM, in the first year of my master’s degree.
-The code is applied to the HAM10000 dataset, available here: https://www.kaggle.com/datasets/kmader/skin-cancer-mnist-ham10000
+The code is applied to the HAM10000 dataset, available here: https://www.kaggle.com/datasets/kmader/skin-cancer-mnist-ham10000 \n
 .
 The project focuses on developing a pipeline to extract and align the shapes of moles in dermoscopic images using a tailored mathematical representation.
 We then used these shape descriptors to train a simple Deep Learning model (an MLP) to discriminate between ‘nv’ (naevus: regular, benign moles) and ‘mel’ (melanomas: the deadliest form of skin cancer), based solely on shape information.